MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-office365.md

 >*Applies to: Azure Information Protection, Office 365*

-Because Office 365 natively supports the Azure Rights Management service from Azure Information Protection, no client computer configuration is required to support the information rights management (IRM) features for applications such as Word, Excel, PowerPoint, Outlook and the Outlook Web App.
-All users have to do is sign in to their Office applications with their [!INCLUDE[o365_1](../includes/o365_1_md.md)] credentials and they can protect files and emails, and use files and emails that have been protected by others.
+Because Office 365 natively supports the Azure Rights Management service from Azure Information Protection, no client computer configuration is required to support the information rights management (IRM) features for applications such as Word, Excel, PowerPoint, Outlook, and Outlook on the web.
+All users have to do, is sign in to their Office applications with their [!INCLUDE[o365_1](../includes/o365_1_md.md)] credentials.
+Then, they can protect files and emails, and use files and emails that have been protected by others.

 However, we recommend that you supplement these applications with the Azure Information Protection client, so that users get the benefit of the Office add-in and support for additional file types.
 For more information, see [Azure Information Protection client: Installation and configuration for clients](configure-client.md).